 If you have questions that are not answered in the application instructions, the below guidelines, or on the Frequently Asked Questions page, please contact ArtsLink Awards staff at firstname.lastname@example.org

 Students, administrators, critics, and amateur groups are not eligible to apply.
 Projects focusing solely on research and film/video post-production are not eligible.
 Applicants must be citizens or permanent residents of the United States.
-In 2017, applications in performing arts and literature are not eligible.
 Past ArtsLink Projects awardees who have not submitted a final report are not eligible.

 Artists who propose solo exhibitions or performances can be supported by ArtsLink only if the exhibition or performacne is a component of a more comprehensive proposed project.
 ArtsLink Projects are not intended simply to tour artworks overseas or to present existing work in new sites unless as part of a group presentation with international curatorial significance.
 Panelists will evaluate the quality of the project by assessing the potential for interactive dialogue.